wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 [Demos and Examples](README.md)

-# Create a Simple Test Runner
+# Create a Simple Test Runner Package

 ---
-Most all wtPLSQL tests are executed with a Test Runner.
-A Test Runner is a PL/SQL package written by the tester.
-Below are examples of very simple Test Runners.
+Most all wtPLSQL tests are executed by a test runner package.
+Test runner packages are written by the tester.
+Below are examples of very simple test runner packages.

 Run this: